rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

-It's the trait bound that values passed as structured data to the `log!` macros need to satisfy.
+It's the generic trait bound that macros capturing structured values can require.

 #### Object safety